michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 [Home](readme.md)

 ### Introduction
-This section of the project focuses on how everything comes together.
+This part of the project focused on how everything comes together.
 - I sought inspiration from design content and class resources
 - Identified the target audience and general theme
-- Created a draft story map (to show how the story flows and which visuals support the story)
+- Created a draft storyboard (to show how the story flows and which visuals support the story)
 - Did some user research (critique, interviews and opinions)
 - Class review
 - Modifications and improvements